Economists say certain annuities could help retirees live securely, free to spend money without the fear of depleting their savings.

 And for a lot of economists, this is puzzling.
 In fact, researchers call this conundrum “the annuity puzzle,” and they think retirees will be better off if they can solve it.

-The annuity puzzle is the subject of a growing body of research by economists who have been searching for almost 35 years for ways to encourage more people to buy annuities.
+The annuity puzzle is the subject of a growing body of research by economists who have been searching for more than 40 years for ways to encourage more people to buy annuities.
 Solving the puzzle has taken on increasing urgency in recent years with the approach of what many see as a retirement crisis.

 “The annuity puzzle is just that — if you’re trying to fund your retirement, the annuity is a very efficient way to do that.
 And it’s puzzling why there’s not more use of commercial annuities,” Wade Pfau, author of “Safety-First Retirement Planning” and professor of retirement income at The American College of Financial Services, told Annuity.org.
 “People love Social Security and they love pensions, but now that they might have to build their own pension with an annuity, they seem to not want to do that as much as academics think they should.”